frc3223/RPi-GPIO-Flash/README.md

 Made by Colin Gideon "SpookyWoogin", FRC 3223, Robotics of Central Kitsap

 Copyright 2019, protected under the GNU General Public Licence.
+This design has been depricated in pursuit of a better design.